 The narrow gorge that houses J&K’s most modern dam continuously surprised the people tasked to tame the ferocious Chenab in one of the most unstable mountain ranges.
 While retrieving the project in 2005 from the brinks of a literal collapse, at huge costs, the engineers did something perhaps for the first time in the world, reveals Masood Hussain

-Wahid remembers the frustration that resulted in the failure of efforts to pull out stop-lock gate of the power intake.
+Wahid remembers the frustration that resulted in the failure of efforts to pull out the stop-lock gate of the power intake.
 “We did not anticipate the load of silt blocking it.
 We put special pumps 22 meters under water but failed,” Wahid said.
 “Then we got expert divers who took 10 days in only loosening the silt wall.
 Finally, one of the gates fell down on the dam bed forcing us to fabricate a new one.”

 Baglihar is a narrow valley with poor geology, a high flood discharge and massive sediment yield.
-Apart from requirements for dissipating high volume of energy – that equals nearly the output of 10 nuclear plants of 1300 MWs each during floods, the reservoir is small in comparison to flood discharge.
+Apart from requirements for dissipating a high volume of energy – that equals nearly the output of 10 nuclear plants of 1300 MWs each during floods, the reservoir is small in comparison to flood discharge.
 Besides, the site is in an area of high seismicity.
 But the NE agreed that creating three separate plants of 150 MW each would cost higher, so the project is located ideally.

 The worst was witnessed by the two diversion tunnels (DT).
 Draining 1500 cumecs each, DTs are crucial for dam construction.
-With 10.5 meters diameters, one was 385 meters long and another 530 meters.
+With 10.5 meters in diameter, one was 385 meters long and another 530 meters.
 Both were taking off at an elevation of 709 masl.
 Executed by applying NATM excavation, DT1 started functioning early in 2002 and DT2 in 2004.

 On July 5, DT2 was completely blocked due to rock collapse above its inlet area.
-With the dam overtopped already, the second shock came on August 8, 2005 when DT1 was also blocked.
+With the dam overtopped already, the second shock came on August 8, 2005, when DT1 was also blocked.
 With more water overflowing the dam structure, the cable track and cranes were also damaged, severely.

-The destruction was visible on the right side of the dam where the high-velocity river’s massive fall with an average 4000 cumecs from 65-meters height created a nearly 30-meter deep hole.
+The destruction was visible on the right side of the dam where the high-velocity river’s massive fall with an average of 4000 cumecs from 65-meters height created a nearly 30-meter deep hole.
 “The whole area was severely vibrating by the impact of such an enormous fall,” remembers Zahoor A Chat, the then SPDC Executive Director.
-“This side witnessed maximum damage because the concrete level for main Dam was lowest on this side.”
+“This side witnessed maximum damage because the concrete level for the main Dam was lowest on this side.”

 “The crisis has pained everybody,” admitted a senior LI engineer.
 With six engineers on the spot, LI flew its top hydrologists from Germany.
 JPA flew some experts from Austria.
 It hired deep water divers to explore if the DTs were cracked or blocked.
 They, however, could not dare to get in given the fast flow of discharge, 32 meters of debris and a depth of around 74 meters.
 Delhi sent a team of the Central Water Commission (CWC) geologists to help arrive at a consensus.
 By then, State’s Economic Adviser Dr Haseeb Drabu was appointed to head the Committee and manage the crisis.

 With a big no to blasting because of instability in the range, then, five options were on the table: unlock the DTs, create a third DT while making efforts to unblock the two DTs, use giant pumps to drain the dam at exorbitant costs, convert the inspection tunnel into a DT for the time being and finally bore a hole into the main dam structure to drain the dam and reduce the levels so that work can resume.
-LI had suggested reducing the height of dam’s block No 11 by 10 meters (from elevation 764 masl to 754 masl) to accelerate quick drainage.
+LI had suggested reducing the height of the dam’s block No 11 by 10 meters (from elevation 764 masl to 754 masl) to accelerate quick drainage.

 After a series of meetings in Srinagar, Delhi and on-site, the engineers choose an option that was perhaps the world’s first – boring a hole into the dam itself!
-This was in addition to starting work for DT3 on the left side of the dam besides introducing a faster Rotex system for concreting.
+This was in addition to starting work for DT3 on the left side of the dam besides introducing a faster Rotex system for concrete.
 It was immediately imported from Australia.
-At the end of priority was rehabilitating the collapsed right bank slopes up to elevation of 845 masl and filling of the ‘black hole’.
+At the end of the priority was rehabilitating the collapsed right bank slopes up to an elevation of 845 masl and filling the ‘black hole’.

 “Boring the dam itself was not an ordinary decision,” an engineer, who wishes to stay anonymous, said.
 “We installed a series of high-tech instrumentation within the dam structure to get bits of information about the health of the structure as blasting under controlled conditions was taking place.
 It was literal ultra-sonographic equipment and we knew what is happening inside.”
 Central Mining Research Institute (CMRI), Dhanbad experts flew from Bihar to monitor the hole-making that started in September 2005.

 Efforts to reopen DT1 and DT2 were also given away.
-Reason: the unpredictability that could be experienced during excavation under saturated conditions besides uncertainty while taking the final blast under water at the inlet of DT3.
+Reason: the unpredictability that could be experienced during excavation under saturated conditions besides uncertainty while taking the final blast underwater at the inlet of DT3.
 The damaged Nashir Byepass Road stretch was left untouched and a 730 meters tunnel resumed the movement.

 Changes came with time and cost overruns.
 The requirement of concreting the dam and intakes that was estimated earlier at around 21.82 lakh cubic meters would now touch 2.8 million.
 The crisis added Rs 1200 crore to the project besides owners lost a whopping sum as the project deadline was delayed by 22 more months.
 A daily earning from Baglihar (stage-I only) is more than two crore rupees a day.
 Cost overruns impacted the earlier-negotiated tariff structure with lenders.
-A new series of negotiations, and agreements started.
+A new series of negotiations and agreements started.

-Amid near normality on-site, another issue cropped up in February 2007 when a massive collapse took place inside the tail race tunnel (TRT) of phase-I. It took some time for the stakeholders to manage a way-out.
-JP proposed reducing the width of the TRT from 10 to 9 meters to abandon removal of undercut.
+Amid near normality on-site, another issue cropped up in February 2007 when a massive collapse took place inside the tail race tunnel (TRT) of phase-I. It took some time for the stakeholders to manage a way out.
+JP proposed reducing the width of the TRT from 10 to 9 meters to abandon the removal of the undercut.
 Since it will lead to a head loss of 85 cms against JPs estimate of 48 cms, LI suggested the loss be compensated by raising MDDL from 835 to 836 masl.
 But insiders said it was just a small issue that was managed successfully in a couple of brainstorming sessions.

 The real technological challenge that the project confronted in January 2008 was plugging the dam hole and the four temporary construction sluices.
 It had to be done in flowing discharge conditions.
-On March 23, 2008 a huge steel bulkhead, much larger than the outlet, was lowered from the reservoir side.
-While hydraulic pressure from behind helped it plug, engineers dumped a lot of debris to get additional lateral support to gigantic steel structure.
+On March 23, 2008, a huge steel bulkhead, much larger than the outlet, was lowered from the reservoir side.
+While hydraulic pressure from behind helped it plug, engineers dumped a lot of debris to get additional lateral support to gigantic steel structures.
 Though it plugged the hole, huge leakages continued causing water flashes inside the hole.

 The next stage was to seal four temporary sluices.
-Since these sluices had gate-grooves, the follow up was easier.
-Sluice-sealing continued between September 15, 2008 and February 21, 2009.
+Since these sluices had gate grooves, the follow-up was easier.
+Sluice sealing continued between September 15, 2008, and February 21, 2009.

-The ‘black hole’ still remained the main threat even after the then Prime Minister Dr Manmohan Singh formally inaugurated Kashmir’s new temple of power on October 10, 2008.
+The ‘black hole’ still remained the main threat even after then Prime Minister Dr Manmohan Singh formally inaugurated Kashmir’s new temple of power on October 10, 2008.

-Engineers in SPDC disapproved the idea.
-Their argument was that available discharge is not to the extent of running even a single unit of 225-MW at particular time of the year which will lead to huge generation losses.
+Engineers in SPDC disapproved of the idea.
+Their argument was that available discharge is not to the extent of running even a single unit of 225-MW at a particular time of the year which will lead to huge generation losses.